Urban Noir: The Scabrous City Stories

 Mick Taylor: The Greatest Rolling Stone?– Why the Taylor era remains the gold standard of blues-rock.

-Gene Clark: The Tragic Genius of The Byrds – A tribute to the life and death of the Byrds’s songwriter.
+Gene Clark: The Tragic Genius of The Byrds – A tribute to the life and death of the Byrds’s main songwriter

 Blues in a Long Overcoat: Kingston Mines 1996– The night I was mistaken for Eric Clapton in a Chicago blues dive.